telerik/maui-docs/controls/checkbox/getting-started.md

 This guide provides the information you need to start using the Telerik UI for .NET MAUI CheckBox by adding the control to your project.

-At the end, you will be able to achieve the following result.
+At the end, you will achieve the following result.

 ![Checkbox Getting Started](images/checkbox-getting-started.png)